-A remedy for cancer in dogs based on natural ingredients
+A product for cancer in dogs based on natural ingredients

-If your dog is battling cancer, we suggest you add the PIPTOPET remedy to your arsenal.
+If your dog is battling cancer, we suggest you add the PIPTOPET product to your arsenal.

-HomeoAnimal has concocted this remedy with the help of a medicinal mushroom that has been proven to help in case of dog fighting cancer.
+HomeoAnimal has concocted this natural product with the help of a medicinal mushroom that has been proven to help in case of dog fighting cancer.
 It can help your dog's body attacks diseased cells and spares healthy cells.